How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 - Review uploaded brand guidelines and conference brief

-- Schedule discovery call (discuss phased delivery approach)
+- Schedule discovery call (discuss phased delivery approach for 30-day timeline)

 Notice what happened: The AI flagged that 30 days for a full rebrand is aggressive.
 It recommended discussing a phased approach.
 It identified scope creep risk because there is a single point of contact.
 Your team gets this intelligence before the first call.

-Why This Saves You 5 to 10 Hours Per Client
+Why This Saves You 5–10 Hours Per Client

-- Client fills out text form (5 minutes, minimal info)
+- Client fills out text form (5 minutes — minimal info captured)

-- You review the form and have questions (5 minutes)
+- You review the form and realize you have questions (5 minutes)

 - You email the client to schedule a discovery call (wait 1–3 days)

-- 30-minute discovery call where you ask the basics (30 minutes)
+- 30-minute discovery call where you ask basics: "Tell me about your business" (30 minutes + scheduling overhead)

-- You write up notes and share with the team (20 minutes)
+- You write up call notes and share with the team (20 minutes)

-- You go back to the client for clarification on 2-3 things (wait 1-2 days)
+- You go back to the client for clarification on 2–3 things the call missed (wait 1–2 days)

 - You scope the project and write a proposal (2 hours)